cmu-sei/foundry-docs/docs/gameboard/reports-beta.md

 ## Drilling down in results

 In some places in the report results, you can "drill down" by clicking a link in the metrics.
-A popup window displays a more granular view within the same data.
+A modal window displays a more granular view within the same data.
 For example: in the Enrollment Report, in the Performance category, some data points are links.
 See *screen print 1* below.
 Clicking that link goes deeper into that element.
 See *screen print 2* below.

 *Screen print 1: Summary Table*